momofarm/knova-angular-example/README.md

-This is an example on how to integrate knovajs lib with angular.
+This is an example on how to integrate 3rd party lib named knovajs lib with angular.

 Actually, its quite easy but I didn't find any good solution on internet, so I just use the typescript way to do it.